bukaj2211/vimrc/README.md

-All here files starts with . and are hidden
+(All files starts with . and are hidden by defalutl)